 as evidenced by the property manager's communications and positive feedback.

-improve energy efficiency (by as much as 10% to 15% as in this case).
+significantly improve energy efficiency (by as much as 10% to 15% as in

 - Ken Davidson, one of South Africa's outstanding Retail Facilities Managers,

-and a pioneer of the Going Green campaign in shopping malls, is the Senior
+and a pioneer of the Going Green campaign in shopping malls, was the Senior

-Facilities Manager of Gateway - arguably the country's largest shopping
+Facilities Manager at Gateway – one of the country's largest shopping malls

-that the pristine condition of the AHUs, in addition to the latest in chiller
+were that the pristine condition of the AHUs, in addition to the latest

-technology, which they have installed at the complex, is contributing to
+in chiller technology, which they had installed at the complex, contributed

 – a saving of R180,000 per month.

-- And SFI Group spent just R55,000 on O3 chemicals for the entire year to
+- And SFI Group spends just R55,000 on O3 chemicals for the entire year

-- In addition, because the O3 Going Green programme eliminates the traditional
+- In addition, the O3 Going Green programme introduces a whole new way

 - It's a no-brainer.
-It proves Going Green does'nt have to be expensive!
+This proves that Going Green doesn’t have to be expensive!